MDunlopGray/Git_class_notes/README.md

 * **Mary**: I just pulled the latest version.
 My changes will be in shortly.
 * **Jim**: I just pushed in more changes, but it won't affect either of you.

+## How is Git different from SVN or CVS?
+* Git has a staging area
+* Git is decentralized

 # **Getting Git**

 ## You may already have it.